Bonnie and Clyde (film): Music

-"Foggy Mountain Breakdown" by Flatt and Scruggs, the instrumental banjo piece, was introduced to a worldwide audience as a result of its frequent use in the movie.
-Its use is anachronistic because bluegrass dates from the mid-1940s rather than the 1930s.
+The instrumental banjo piece "Foggy Mountain Breakdown", performed by Flatt and Scruggs, was introduced to a worldwide audience as a result of its frequent use in the movie.
+Additional banjo music was written and performed by Doug Dillard.
+The use of this music is anachronistic because bluegrass dates from the mid-1940s rather than the 1930s.
 But the functionally similar old-time music genre was long established and widely recorded in the period of the film's events.
 Long out of print in vinyl and cassette formats, the film soundtrack was released on CD in 2009.